Anne-Hyeyeon/kokoa-clone-2022/README.md

 # Kokoa Clone 2022

-This the very frist first README.md.
+This the very first README.md!